to page content

 to site navigation

 Each day, Innovation Daily checks the pulse of global innovation--courtesy of Innovation America.
-Below, we take a look at a handful of relevant stories compiled from the last week on a new accelerator from Mastercard and Silicon Valley Bank, the digitization of American health care, the amazing abilities of 3D printers, crowdfunding in biotech and Daymond John's impact on entrepreneurship among minorities.
+Today, we take a look at a handful of relevant stories compiled from the last week on Dell's switch from public to private, inequalities brought about by entrepreneurship, the rise of entrepreneurial activity among those over the age of 50, thoughts on the accelerator bubble and serial entrepreneurs.

 Want to get connected?
 Sign up to receive regular news, polls and updates from The Kauffman Foundation.